otrv4/otrv4/architecture-decisions/003-user-profile.md

 #### Protecting from rollback in OTRv4

 Rollback from v4 wire protocol to v3 wire protocol can't be detected by OTRv4.
-Bob's DH-Commit message does not contain an User Profile.
+Bob's DH-Commit message does not contain a User Profile.
 After the AKE finishes, Alice could contact the Profiles server and ask for Bob's User Profile to validate if Bob really does not support 4, but this put the trust on the server.